AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/working-with-git/staying-in-sync-with-upstream.md

         ![Conflict files list](../../img/upstream-sync-9.png){width="400"}
     </figure>

-    To learn how to resolve these conflicts, please watch this [tutorial from GitKraken](https://www.gitkraken.com/learn/git/tutorials/how-to-resolve-merge-conflict-in-git).

     Once you have resolved the conflicts and committed the changes, your `main` branch will now be in sync with the upstream `main` branch of `AlexsLemonade/OpenScPCA-analysis`.

-    You may also choose to [push these changes to GitHub](./push-to-origin.md), to ensure that both the local and remote copy of your `main` branch are in sync with `AlexsLemonade/OpenScPCA-analysis:main`.
+    We also suggest [pushing these changes to GitHub](./push-to-origin.md), to ensure that both the local and remote copy of your fork's `main` branch are in sync with `AlexsLemonade/OpenScPCA-analysis:main`.